dooadex/ApolloAuto/GNSS/NovAtel/GNSS_test.md

 # Purpose
-This is for test the GNSS system is operated well in LINUX.
+This is for test the GNSS system is operated well in LINUX with NovAtel product.

 # Environment